LittleLittleCloud/StepWise/README.md

 ```

 Now, you can visit `http://localhost:5123` to see the StepWise UI and execute the workflow.

+### Quick Start with Microsoft.Extensions.AI
+Please visit [M.E.AI Examples](example/MEAI/) to learn how to integrate StepWise with Microsoft.Extensions.AI `IChatClient`.
+This will allow you to use AI capabilities in your workflows, such as generating text or analyzing data using AI models.

+### Quick Start with MCP
+Please visit [MCP Examples](example/MCP/README.md) to learn how to create a StepWise workflow and turn it into an MCP server.

 ## Examples
 You can find more examples in the [examples](https://github.com/LittleLittleCloud/StepWise/tree/main/example) directory.